NerdWalletOSS/kinesis-python/README.md

 ## Producer

-The producer works by launching a single background process for accumulation and publishing to the stream.
+The producer works by launching a single process for accumulation and publishing to the stream.

 ```python
 from kinesis.producer import KinesisProducer